vippsas/vipps-solutions/recurring-and-login/README.md

 ### Step 3.
 Customer confirms login

-The customer will confirm the login in the Vipps MobilePay app.
+The customer will confirm the login in the Vipps or MobilePay app.

 If the customer was remembered from an earlier login to this site or app, they will skip this step.